BitBalloon/homepage/contents/_about/main.markdown

 ## About BitBalloon

 <p class="lead">BitBalloon is all about connecting the elegant simplicity of static sites with the power of the programmable web.
-Our focus is making it as simple as possible to publish sites that leverage the API economy in a meaningful way.</p>
+Our focus is making it as simple as possible to publish sites that are optimized for performance and leverage the API economy in a meaningful way.</p>

 ### Why are you offering Hosting for free?
-Being able to __write__ to the internet, not just read it, is a basic human right.
+Being able to __write__ to the Internet, not just read it, is a basic human right.
 We want to encourage web literacy by removing as many barriers as possible to getting some HTML online.
 We also want to encourage a more efficient and compatible web by demonstrating web performance and API best practices.

 Of course, a freemium model also helps people discover our premium offerings!